Genomon-Project/paplot-doc/info.rst

 License
 --------------------

-paplot is licensed under the MIT License
+paplot is licensed under the MIT License.

 | Copyright (c) 2017 Ai Okada and Yuichi Shiraishi